rsmith-nl/nctools/README.rst

 dxf2pdf
 -------

 This program reads a DXF file and generates a PDF file from it.
 This comes in handy to view a PDF file.
-The lines, arcs and polylines from the DXF file are shown on top of a 100x100 mm grid.
+The LINE, ARC and (LW)POLYLINE entities from the DXF file are shown on top of a 100x100 mm grid.
 Optionally the beginning and ending of lines are marked.

 In this case, the output filename for the input file 'foo.dxf' will be 'foo_dxf.pdf'